Tyler-Elliot/osticket-prereqs/README.md

 -Root Password: Set a strong root password.
 -Create a Database (Optional at this point): You can create a separate database for osTicket later.

-Service Settings: Accept defaults (e.g., MySQL running as a service).
+Service Settings: Accept defaults ( MySQL running as a service).

 Finish Installation: Make sure MySQL is running, and note your root credentials for later.